Featured Links:

 Learning foreign languages with native speakers

-"Language is, as it were, the outward manifestation of the spirit of the peoples; their language is their spirit, and their spirit their language; one cannot overstate the extent of their common identity."
+"Language is, as it were, the outward manifestation of the spirit of peoples; their language is their spirit and their spirit their language; one cannot think of the two as identical enough."

 (Wilhelm von Humboldt, 1767-1835)

-What Wilhelm von Humboldt describes can be illustrated using an example from everyday life.
+What Wilhelm von Humboldt describes can be illustrated by an example from everyday life.
 The dictionary tells us that "pain" is the French equivalent of "bread" in German.
-What the dictionary does not tell us, however, is that while the German thinks of a loaf of grey or wholemeal bread when he thinks of the word "bread", the Frenchman most probably has a crispy white bread in front of his eyes.
-And how does something that we Germans think of as Spanish appear to the Spaniard... yes, how does it actually appear?
+However, what the dictionary does not convey to us is that while the German thinks of a loaf of brown or wholemeal bread when he hears the word "bread", the Frenchman most likely has crusty white bread in mind.
+And what seems Spanish to us Germans, seems to the Spaniard... well, how does it seem actually?

 A true understanding of a language requires knowledge of the culture associated with it.
-That is why our foreign language teachers are native speakers.
+For this reason, our foreign language teachers are native speakers.
 In addition to language competence, they can also impart cultural knowledge.
-Since they have learned German as a foreign language, they are sensitized to the great and subtle differences between the language systems.
-Of course, this also applies to the phonetic characteristics of the individual languages, i.e. the authentic sound.
-The foreign language teachers currently teaching at GPB college come from England, Scotland, Australia, Spain, France, South Korea, Japan and the People's Republic of China.
+Since they have learned German as a foreign language, they are sensitised to both the major and the subtle differences between the language systems.
+Of course, this also applies to the phonetic peculiarities of the individual languages, i.e. the authentic sounds.
+The current foreign language teachers at the GPB College come from England, Scotland, Australia, Spain, France, South Korea, Japan as well as the People's Republic of China.